Monkton Circular Walk (Pembroke and Pembroke Dock)

 - The church is well worth a visit, especially for its noted Romanesque arch and for the unusual view of the castle from the churchyard.

-- Once you've enjoyed visiting the church, walk down a steep narrow medieval lane towards Bridgend Terrace where you turn left and head for Monkton Bridge.
+- Once you've enjoyed visiting the church, walk down a steep narrow medieval lane towards Bridgend Terrace where you turn left and head for Monkton Bridge (bottom of the hill before the castle).

-- Turn left at the start of the bridge onto a path around the castle pond.
+- Turn left before you get to the bridge onto a wide path around the outside of the castle pond.

-- When you reach the sluice gates you have stunning views not only of the castle (4) itself, but downstream towards Pennar Gut and upstream towards the secluded Mill Pond and the old quayside of Pembroke.
+- When you reach the sluice gates you have stunning views not only of the castle (4) itself, but downstream towards Pembroke River and upstream towards the secluded Mill Pond and the old Mill Bridge and quayside of Pembroke.

-- Shortly after the gates, turn left at a gap between the new riverside houses and left again at a waymarker in Rocky Park which takes you across a small field, through a gate, and onto a lovely undulating path that crosses several streams and runs through deciduous woodland.
+- Shortly after the gates, turn left at a gap between the riverside houses, bear right into Rocky Park and left again at a waymarker which takes you up a short slope and onto a lovely undulating path that crosses several streams and runs through deciduous woodland.

 - After crossing the final stream, walk up hill and across several fields.

-- The path crosses a small lane and is clearly waymarked throughout; this section is part of the Pembrokeshire Coast National Park.
+- The path crosses a small lane and is clearly waymarked throughout; this is part of the Wales Coast Path.

-- Look left towards the river and you will see the location of the first dockyard to be built in the Victorian new town of Pembroke Dock
+- To the left beyond the trees is the location of the first dockyard to be built in the Victorian new town of Pembroke Dock

-- Follow this path downhill and onto a track which leads up into the Bufferland suburb of Pembroke Dock.
-At the top of Sycamore Street a narrow path leads you onto Treowen Road.
+- Follow this path downhill and onto a track which leads to the right up into the Bufferland suburb of Pembroke Dock.
+Near the top of Sycamore Street, on the outside of a bend a narrow path leads you through a small valley and up onto Treowen Road.

 - Turn right here and then first left into Cross Park.
 At the end of Cross Park, turn right onto a path that circles the Golf Course, Pennar.